Saturday, March 14, 2026

 Here is the accompanying photo she sent:

 Outright pleasure.
 Truly.
-But best left for the return to Sing, where the pieces had been noticed in the passes of the older form provision stores.
+But best left for the return to Sing, where the pieces had been noticed in the passes of the older provision stores.

 Frankly speaking, you needed such an item for your own mattress at Carpmael, too.
 All kinds of matter always managed to insinuate itself among the creases and folds of the litter, after tossing and turning night after night, dreaming, composing, fantasising still.